jdeeny/octo-lfsr64/README.md

 vE := v1                # That number is returned in v1
 ```

 The ```lfsr_collapse_output``` function simply XORs the bytes of state together.
-The output could potentially be improved with something more complicated, but output quality seems OK.
-(Please let me know
-if you think otherwise, so it can be corrected.)
+This could probably stand to be a bit more
+complicated.

 ## Saving State
 State can be saved with the ```lfsr_save_*``` functions and loaded with the ```lfsr_load_*``` functions.